data-bas/streaming-project/Readme.md

 ## Project Overview

-This project implements a real-time data streaming pipeline that ingests financial data from multiple sources, processes it, and visualizes the results on a dashboard.
+This project implements a real-time data streaming pipeline that ingests financial related data from multiple sources, processes it, and visualizes the results on a dashboard.
 The architecture leverages modern streaming and analytics technologies to ensure scalability, reliability, and low-latency insights.

 Project uses Confluent platform in Docker.